mfep/Duality.ProceduralAnimation/README.md

 In addition, the plugin has a modular architecture, thus extending it does not require any change to the existing code.

+**Please note, that the plugin is in beta state, which means bugs are most likely present, and breaking changes will occur.**

 ## Features
 * Animate `GameObject`s in the scene using functional patterns
 * Combine multiple animation methods into animation chains using simple fluent syntax API
 * Animation chains can run animations in series, or in a parallel manner, or both combined in one chain
 * Define the animation in C# code - no need to learn a different syntax/markup language
 * Core only plugin - seriously, who needs a graphical editor?

+## Installation
+1. Download the plugin via Duality's package manager.
+   It's located in the File menu, select the plugin in from the 'Online Repository' list and click 'Install' then 'Apply'.
+2. In your Visual Studio solution add the newly downloaded Plugins\AnimationPlugin.core.dll as a reference.

 ## Parts of the system
 The repo consists of two Visual Studio projects, thus two NuGet packages are available in Duality's package manager.